cis3296f22/ottomh/README.md

 By default, the server listens on port 8080.
 If you would like to use another port, set the $PORT environment variable.

+## Running Tests

+[tests.sh](tests.sh) tests the backend with coverage and tests the frontend with coverage using a variety of third-party tools.
+To run these tests locally you will need to take a few extra steps:
+1. Install [go-test-report](https://github.com/vakenbolt/go-test-report) with `go install github.com/vakenbolt/go-test-report@latest`.
+Make sure to add your GOPATH to the PATH (usually the GOPATH is `~/go/bin`)
+2. [Line 3](tests.sh) of tests.sh is configured to open an HTML file in the Brave Browser using Mac's `open` command.
+You will have to edit this line if you are on a platform other than Mac.